 Associate Dean and Chief Communications Officer, Office of Marketing and Communications

-Samara Sit is a strategic communications and branding expert helping universities to achieve institutional goals through creative digital storytelling and innovative editorial strategies that unify campus communities and instill pride.
+Samara Sit is a strategic communications and marketing leader driving excellence in higher education outreach through distinctive digital storytelling and innovative editorial strategies that unify campus communities, raise institutional profiles and instill pride.
 In her role as associate dean for marketing and communications at the Cornell University College of Agriculture and Life Sciences (Cornell CALS), Samara is responsible for promoting and elevating the college’s top-ranked reputation by serving as its chief communications strategist, spokesperson and marketing lead.
 She directs a digital-first, data-backed integrated strategy that supports two campuses, 4300 students and 360 faculty members.
 Samara also provides message development, issues management and crisis communications counsel to the dean and senior leadership.

-Her team's award-winning relaunch of the college's digital web system and flagship site at cals.cornell.edu digital ecosystem of 60+ websites after a systematic rethink project to realize Samara’s vision - helping audiences connect with relevant stories quickly using state-of-the-art technologies.
+Her team's award-winning relaunch of the college's digital web system and flagship site at cals.cornell.edu more than doubled year-over-year system visitation and realized Samara’s vision to help audiences connect with relevant info quickly using state-of-the-art technologies.
 In 2017, she released the college’s first-ever comprehensive strategic message strategy and visual identity, created in collaboration with the design firm IDEO.
 The new branding unified outreach efforts and helped achieve a 22% increase in first-year prospective student applications in the following school year.
 Samara has successfully advised or led more than ten additional identity projects throughout the college.
-One specific project of note is the rebranding of the college’s Geneva, NY campus, now known as Cornell AgriTech, which immediately resulted in increased attention by journalists and elected officials.
+One specific project of note is the rebranding of college’s Geneva, NY campus, now know as Cornell AgriTech, which immediately resulted in increased attention by journalists and elected officials.
 In 2020 and 2021, CALS received their first #1 ranking in Ag Sciences from the Wall Street Journal/THE.